 One thing you can try to make your postcard stand out is to change the landscape of the piece.
 Often, postcards are horizontal, so a vertical landscape can make your mail stand out.
 Something as simple as changing the layout can have a huge impact on your piece, like it did for Dollar Shave Club.

-Another thing to consider is the stock you are using.
+Another thing to consider when you make postcards is the stock you are using.
 Postcards tend to get abused in the postal sorting equipment, so it is recommended that you go with a heavier stock to protect your creative.
 Try not to go any lighter than a 120# cover to keep the postcard rigid and the message prominent.

 Send to the Right People